y330/FragmentQR/README.md

 # *Yonah Aviv

-**FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the text in yellow[(Like this)](https://example.com/#:~:text=this,-domain%20in)**
+**FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the chosen text from the users selection in yellow[(Like this)](https://example.com/#:~:text=this,-domain%20in)**